What is your most treasured possession?

 "Our daughter didn't make it.
 That's why the pictures are even more important.
 We appreciate everything you have done for us.
 Thank you!"

 The banner photo of this article is of me and my high school sweetheart, Terri, taken during a motorcycle road trip to Bryce Canyon National Park in the late nineties.
-A month after we went to our 20th high school reunion in 2000 she was killed on her front lawn by a speeding teenager who lost control of his car.
+A month after we went to our 20th high school reunion in 2000 she was struck and killed on her front lawn by a speeding teenager who lost control of his car.
 As you can imagine, I absolutely treasure these photos, above everything else I own, as they are all I have left of her.

 The quality of the photos make it obvious these were taken long before digital cameras and mobile phones, with a simple Kodak point and shoot.
 As such, they are physical prints.
 And physical prints are extremely vulnerable to fading over the years, let alone fire, flood, mold and other forms of loss.
 And unlike digital images, it's impossible to share them with others without being in the same room.